Coping with lymphoma symptoms

 Skin care

-• Keep your skin moisturised by using an emollient daily – ask your medical team to prescribe or recommend one.
+- Moisturise your skin by using an emollient daily – ask your medical team to prescribe or recommend one.

-• Prevent cuts and grazes.
+- Prevent cuts and grazes.
 For example, wear gloves if you’re gardening, take care around animals that could bite or scratch, and always wear shoes outdoors.
-If you do cut or graze yourself, use clean water and water and an antiseptic to clean it, and cover them with a dressing.
+If you do cut or graze yourself, use clean water and an antiseptic to clean it, and cover it with a dressing.

-• Protect yourself from sunburn – cover your skin and use a high factor sunscreen (minimum factor 30) at least in late spring, all summer and early autumn.
+- Protect yourself from sunburn – cover your skin and use a high factor (50) sunscreen, at least in late spring, all summer and early autumn.

 Macmillan Cancer Support has more information about skin care if you have lymphoedema.